Reaching precise proton affinities in non-Born-Oppenheimer calculations: Introduction

-Because non-BO methods involve two distinct types of basis sets, the overall complete basis set limit is obtained at the simultaneous complete basis set limit of both types of basis sets, as illustrated by the Pople diagram\cite{Pople1965_JCP_229} in \cref{fig:pople}.
+Because non-BO methods involve two distinct types of basis sets, the overall complete basis set (CBS) limit is obtained at the simultaneous CBS limit of both types of basis sets, as illustrated by the Pople diagram\cite{Pople1965_JCP_229} in \cref{fig:pople}.
 In this study, we investigate the basis set convergence of proton affinities (PAs) for a set of 13 molecules with non-BO-DFT.
-Our main focus is on the Jensen family of polarization-consistent basis sets\cite{Jensen2001_JCP_9113} optimized for density-functional theory (DFT),\cite{Hohenberg1964_PR_864, Kohn1965_PR_1133} but we also present results for the correlation consistent basis sets of \citeitcomma{Dunning1989_JCP_1007} as well as the Karlsruhe basis sets of \citeitperiod{Weigend2005_PCCP_305} Herein, we show that uncontracting the electronic basis set of the quantum proton(s) in non-BO calculations significantly enhances the precision of the calculations, speeding up the basis set convergence in a remarkable fashion.
+PAs were chosen as the topic of this study, since they are a sensitive measure of proton and electron densities, which is also why they have been examined in many non-BO studies in the last decade.\cite{PedrazaGonzalez2016_PCCP_27185, PedrazaGonzalez2017_PCCP_25324, Brorsen2017_JPCL_3488, Brorsen2018_JCP_44110, Pavosevic2019_JCP_161102, Tao2019_JCP_124102, Rodas2019_JMM_316, Fajen2020_JCP_194107, Brorsen2020_JCTC_2379, Yu2020_JCP_244123, Pavosevic2020_JPCL_1578, Fajen2021_JCP_234108, Pavosevic2021_JPCL_1631, Pavosevic2022_JCP_74104, Fowler2022_JCTC_7298, Fetherolf2022_JPCL_5563, Goudy2025_JCP_224119, Hasecke2025_JCTC_11509, Khan2025_JCC_70082} Our main focus is on the Jensen family of polarization-consistent basis sets\cite{Jensen2001_JCP_9113} optimized for density-functional theory (DFT),\cite{Hohenberg1964_PR_864, Kohn1965_PR_1133} but we also present results for the correlation consistent basis sets of \citeitcomma{Dunning1989_JCP_1007} as well as the Karlsruhe basis sets of \citeitperiod{Weigend2005_PCCP_305} Herein, we show that uncontracting the electronic basis set of the quantum proton(s) in non-BO calculations significantly enhances the precision of the calculations, speeding up the basis set convergence in a remarkable fashion.
 Uncontracted electronic basis sets have previously been considered in the non-BO context by \citeit{Nakai2003_JCP_1119}, \citeit{Nakai2005_JCP_164101}, and very recently by \citeit{Moncada2025_JCP_24110}, who note a slight improvement in the total energy estimates, but the practice does not appear to have become widespread.
 We show that the uncontraction gives similar enhancement in proton affinity as the multicomponent-specific basis set by \citeitcomma{Samsonova2023_AO_5033} but does so at a negligible computational cost.

 The layout of the manuscript is as follows: In \cref{sec:Theory}, we summarize the theory behind the present calculations.
 Then, we provide the computational details of the calculations of this work in \cref{sec:Computational-Details}.
 We discuss the results of the calculations in \cref{sec:Results}, and finish with a brief summary and discussion in \cref{sec:summary}.
 Hartree atomic units are used throughout the text, unless specified otherwise.